 • Bachelor of Arts/Bachelor of Science degree in any field

 Competitive candidates will have one or more of the following criteria:

 • Bachelor of Science degree or Associate degree in Agronomy, Horticulture, or other related fields

 • Prior experience working with youth and adults in formal or non-formal educational settings to promote crop cultivation and/or bio-intensive gardening is strongly preferred

-• At least one years’ experience with gardening, farming and/or soil recuperation/conservation
+• At least one years of experience with gardening, farming and/or soil recuperation/conservation

-• Strong interest to learn an indigenous language
+• Strong interest in learning an indigenous language

 Required Language Skills